jacebrowning/coverage-space-cli/docs/formats.md

 # Supported Formats

-The client extracts project metadata and coverage information from the project directory.
+The client extracts project metadata and coverage information from the current directory.

 ## Source Code Repositories